anshganatra/SplitIT/README.md

 Enjoy a faster and more responsive MyExpenseBot with the implementation of Local JSON Caching.
 This enhancement drastically reduces API calls, providing lightning-fast currency value retrieval for a smoother user experience.

 ## 🌟 What more can be done?
-Please refer to the [issue list available](https://github.com/orgs/NCSU-Group70-CSC505-SE-Fall-23/projects/1/views/1) to see what more can be done to make MyExpenseBot better.
-Please refer to the [MyExpense project present](https://github.com/users/nainisha-b/projects/1) to have a look at the tasks to be done, tasks currently in progress and tasks already done.
+Please refer to the [issue list available](https://github.com/orgs/NCSU-Group70-CSC505-SE-Fall-23/projects/1/views/1) to see what more can be done to make MyExpenseBot better and to have a look at the tasks to be done, tasks currently in progress and tasks already done.

 ## :movie_camera: Checkout our video
 https://github.com/NCSU-Group70-CSC505-SE-Fall-23/slash/assets/70905787/fe229f61-2bec-4920-96f4-6b693a468bcf